Learning earthquake sources using symmetric autoencoders: Discussion

 \section{Discussion}

-Our approach relies on the scale separation between source and path effects.
+Our approach relies on the scale separation between the source and path effects.
 This implies that there are limitations on the maximum fault dimensions and the range of wave frequencies that can be effectively analyzed.
-In cases of earthquakes with large fault dimensions, with higher frequencies exceeding $0.1\,$Hz and near-field receiver locations, the Fraunhofer approximation is no longer valid.
+In cases of earthquakes with large fault dimensions, with frequencies higher than $0.1\,$Hz and near-field receiver locations, the Fraunhofer approximation is no longer valid.
 To address these scenarios, it is necessary to develop more advanced architectures for source imaging.
+For shallow earthquakes, the interpretation of SymVAE-generated STFs must be done with care, especially considering that coherent scattering (e.g., surface-reflected phases) is not easily distinguishable from the source information~\citep{langston1978moments}.
+We have demonstrated the applicability of SymVAE to both P and pP waveforms.
+We propose a future generation of STFs for various time windows of far-field seismograms, offering the possibility of obtaining additional constraints on rupture parameters.
+SymVAE generates STFs with superior resolution compared to conventional methods such as envelope stacking.
+These STFs have the potential to serve as valuable input for time-reversal methods, where they can simply be backpropagated in a homogeneous medium to image the source.